foundling/tutorials/javascript/canjs/star_rating/README.md

 The goals of this tutorial are:

 + Build two CanJS Components: a book component and a star-rating component
-+ Wire them together so that they can share some data in a decoupled manner
++ Relate them in a way that they can share specific data but stay relatively independent of one another
 + Mock external API calls to retrieve product data via `can.fixture`

 # Project Layout